 Pittsburghers are funny.
 We know we talk in an odd way and wear our love for our Steelers, Pirates, and Penguins on our sleeves (and backs, and hats; bring on the body paint!).
 We know we will never be as cool (or as overly expensive and congested) as let’s say, New York City, Boston, or Chicago.
 But we don’t care.
 We like being Pittsburghers, and we love a good joke, even if it’s at our own expense.

 Going to School Here is Affordable

 Everyone knows attending school is expensive, but Pittsburgh is more affordable than you’d think.
 Compared to other cities, the Pittsburgh area has a lower-than-average cost of living.
 That means affordable rent for off-campus housing, fabulous food at fantastic prices, and public transportation to get you where you need to go.
 Pittsburgh offers a plethora of stores with inexpensive goods that don’t gouge students for the essentials.
-In addition, there are tons of free events to do like the Three Rivers Arts Festival and Light-Up Night.
+In addition, there are tons of free events to do, like the Three Rivers Arts Festival and Light-Up Night.
 Listen to a concert in one of the local parks or sit on a bench atop Mt.
-Washington to take in the magnificent view of the city like you are king (or queen) of the world.
-You don’t have to be studying Economics at Carnegie Mellon University to understand that this also means more money in your pocket.
+Washington to take in the magnificent view of the city as if you are king (or queen) of the world.
+You don’t have to be studying Economics at Pitt to understand that this also means more money in your pocket.

 You Are in Good Company

 There are nearly three dozen institutions of higher learning in Southwestern Pennsylvania.
 According to a 2013 report in The Pittsburgh Business Times, the city ranked in the top five for college students of mid-sized metro regions in a survey by the American Institute for Economic Research.
 Estimates vary, but it is believed that upwards of 100,000 students attend school here in the Pittsburgh area!